Bunsly/JobSpy/README.md

 ```

-### FAQ
+## Frequently Asked Questions

+---

-#### Encountering issues with your queries?
+**Q: Encountering issues with your queries?**

-Try reducing the number of `results_wanted` and/or broadening the filters.
-If problems persist, please submit an issue.
+**A:** Try reducing the number of `results_wanted` and/or broadening the filters.
+If problems persist, [submit an issue](#).

+---

-#### Received a response code 429?
+**Q: Received a response code 429?**
-You have been blocked by the job board site for sending too many requests.
-ZipRecruiter seems to be the most aggressive at the moment.
-Consider waiting a few seconds, or try using a VPN.
-Proxy support coming soon.
+**A:** This indicates that you have been blocked by the job board site for sending too many requests.
+Currently, **ZipRecruiter** is particularly aggressive with blocking.
+We recommend:

+- Waiting a few seconds between requests.
+- Trying a VPN to change your IP address.

+**Note:** Proxy support is in development and coming soon!

+---